-See the Assessment section of the social communication evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+See the Assessment section of the Social Communication Disorders Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 Screening of social communication skills is conducted whenever a social communication disorder is suspected or as part of a comprehensive speech and language evaluation for any child with communication concerns.

 - competency-based tools such as interviews and observations,

 - hearing screening to rule out hearing loss as a possible contributing factor to social communication difficulties.